black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 # Step 57
 Now update the calculate function to include the standard deviation logic, like you did with your other functions.

+# Step 58
+There is one last thing to fix.
+The .sort() method mutates the array it's called on.
+It is generally bad practice to mutate a function parameter, which array is.

+To fix this, add an empty .slice() call before your .sort() method.
+The empty .slice() call will make a shallow copy of the array, which you are free to mutate.